A Clarion TPS Parser Class Born from a Corrupted File, a Java Utility, and an AI Coding Agent

 I immediately wrote a small Clarion program to read the generated CSV and .BIN files and write the data into a new TPS file.
 That solved the user’s problem.

 Afterwards, I decided to turn the experience into a proper tool in case I ever ran into a similar problem again.
-Since I do not really work with Java, I asked my AI Coding Agent to port the Java utility to C# so I could make changes more comfortably.
+Since I do not really work with Java, I asked my favorite AI Coding Agent to port the Java utility to C# so I could make changes more comfortably.
 I expected that to be a fairly involved process, but the agent finished it in a little over five minutes.
 It then ran comparison tests against the Java version and passed them all.

 Seeing that it had no trouble translating the logic to C#, I decided to try taking it all the way to Clarion.
 A few minutes later, I had Clarion code passing the same tests.
 From there, I iterated with the agent to build a reusable class with a simple public API.